yabrochika/eztest/docs/api/README.md

 # API Reference

-Complete REST API documentation for EZTest.
+Internal API documentation for EZTest developers.

 ## Overview

-EZTest provides a RESTful API built with Next.js API routes.
-All endpoints follow REST conventions and return JSON responses.
+EZTest provides internal REST APIs built with Next.js API routes.
+These APIs are used by the web UI and are not designed for standalone or external use.

+> **Note:** These APIs are for internal application use only.
+Users interact with EZTest through the web interface, not directly via API calls.

 ---